awsdocs/amazon-rds-user-guide/doc_source/Welcome.md

 |  Power, network, and cooling  |  AWS  |  AWS  |

 Amazon RDS provides the following specific advantages over database deployments that aren't fully managed:
-+ You can use the database products you are already familiar with: MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL Server\.
++ You can use the database products you are already familiar with: MariaDB, Microsoft SQL Server, MySQL, Oracle, and PostgreSQL\.
 + Amazon RDS manages backups, software patching, automatic failure detection, and recovery\.
 + You can turn on automated backups, or manually create your own backup snapshots\.
 You can use these backups to restore a database\.
 The Amazon RDS restore process works reliably and efficiently\.
 + You can get high availability with a primary instance and a synchronous secondary instance that you can fail over to when problems occur\.
 You can also use read replicas to increase read scaling\.